Apply for Summer Staff

 Why should I work for Camp Wyoming this summer?

-Camp Wyoming works hard to offer an environment that supports the emotional, mental, and spiritual growth of each and every staff member.
+Of course, other than the impact you will make, there are many reasons why you should work at camp.
+We work hard to offer an environment that supports the emotional, mental, and spiritual growth of each and every staff member.
 You will gain experience working with children and youth in a variety of settings, and each week offers you the chance to work with a different age group and co-counselor.
 Our counselors also serve as activity instructors, meaning you will develop a variety of skill sets and instructional techniques.
+You’re not just a glorified babysitter.
 Staff gain confidence speaking in front of and leading groups.
 Your own spiritual growth is important to us, and we will encourage you to grow and learn within a supportive community, even as you encourage campers to do the same.

 Can I have extended time off during the summer?